 And of course, if I may add, there's another category of information: rumor.

-One example is this article I found on WeChat, claiming in its title that "White House has been shut down", and that "Trump has tested possitive for Covid-19".
-Well, at least the writer had the decency to clarify in the text that it's only the part of the White House accessible to the public tours was shut down.
+One example is this article I found on WeChat, claiming in its title that "the White House has been shut down" and that "Trump has tested positive for Covid-19."
+In this case, at least the author had the decency to clarify in the text that it's only the part of the White House open for public tours that was shut down.

 Let's move on to the instrumentalization of rumor.

-No one demonstrates it better than Zhao Lijian, Deputy Director of the Information Department at the Ministry of Foreign Affairs of China.
+The best example of this comes from Zhao Lijian, Deputy Director of the Information Department at the Ministry of Foreign Affairs of China.

 I used the term “被工具化” instead of just “工具化” in my original Chinese version of this essay, as I explained that adding “被” more accurately illustrate the point I'm trying to make here, which is:

 As I've stated earlier, Chinese people are shifting attention from domestic Covid-19 affairs to the rest of the world.
-Through weeks of devastating sacrifices of its people, China has come out now as a prideful surviver, eager to prop up its national image, advertise the whole-nation system's proven effectiveness against a public health crisis.
+Through weeks of devastating sacrifices of its people, China has come out now as a prideful survivor, eager to prop up its national image, advertise the whole-nation system's proven effectiveness against a public health crisis.

 In the hands of the right people, baseless rumor is not only useful.
 It works like a charm.